Portion/Yield:Makes 10–12 buns

-This is a wonderful recipe, sticky, sweet and packed with enormous amount of deliciousness.
-The brioche buns are made with yeast, you can use fresh or dried yeast, the yeast makes them superbly light but the structure of the brioche is quite strong.
-Once soaked in the orange and cardamom syrup they are absolutely divine.
-They do absorb a lot of syrup, take care as they do become fragile.
-I make and keep them in a kilner jar, it makes them then ideal to take on a picnic.
-Do not forget the wet wipes as it can be a sticky affair.
+This is a wonderful recipe, it’s sticky, sweet and packed with lots of deliciousness.
+The brioche buns are made with yeast, which makes them superbly light, but the structure of the brioche is quite strong.
+Once soaked in the orange and cardamom syrup, they are absolutely divine.
+They do absorb a lot of syrup though, so take care as they do become fragile.
+I keep them in a large Kilner jar (but any suitable airtight container will do), which makes them ideal for taking on a picnic (but don’t forget the wet wipes, as it can be a very sticky affair!).

-I used rubber cannelle moulds but you can use any moulds however just remember to fill the moulds half way as they need to double in size.
-For a boozy kick, substitute 100ml of water with 100ml of dark rum, they will be drunken little devils then!
+I use rubber cannelle moulds for my brioche buns, but you can use any similar moulds (such as cupcake moulds or mini loaf tins), just remember to only fill the moulds half-full as they need to double in size.
+For a boozy kick, substitute 100ml water with 100ml dark rum or brandy – they will be drunken little devils then!

 Ingredients & Method

 For the Brioche Buns